• Skip to primary navigation

 Wire Transfers

-Wire transfers are secure payments that are routed through a financial network (like SWIFT).
+Wire transfers are secure payments that are routed through a financial network (just like SWIFT payments).
 Delivered within hours, these are funds transferred between two banks.

 Electronic Bank Transfers

 Payments between two banks that are routed through the Automated Clearing House (ACH) are considered electronic bank transfers.
-This is one of the safest and most reliable systems but can take a lot longer than wire transfers (a few days).
+This is one of the safest and most reliable systems but usually took longer than wire transfers (a few days).
+However, Nacha introduced same-day ACH for credit payments in 2016 and for debit payments in 2017.

 Credit Cards